mystique09/mystique09/README.md

 ## 👋 Hi there

 Hi, I'm Benjie.
-I'm a self-taught developer from Cebu, currently working on a startup company as a Junior Front-end Web Developer.
-I enjoy working on a variety of projects including web development, and programming in languages like Sveltekit, Javascript/Typescript, Go, and Rust.
+I'm a self-taught developer from Cebu, I enjoy working on a variety of projects including Front-end development, Back-end development, and programming in languages like Sveltekit, Javascript/Typescript, Go, and Rust.
-I like to language-hop alot because I like exploring new paradigms, ideas, and design patterns.
+I also like to language-hop alot because I like exploring new paradigms, ideas, and design patterns.

 My current projects
 - [Algory](https://github.com/mystique09/algory) - QnA/Forum website.
 [Demo](https://algory.pages.dev/)